Campus Resources and Facilities

 Housed in Parking Deck I (200 University Ave.), the Department of Public Safety oversees the campus police and security forces, community service officers, shuttle bus and transportation services, and card access systems.
 Public Safety personnel are responsible for life safety responses and provide security at campus events; through its units, students can arrange for police escorts, and take shuttles around campus, to train stations and to neighboring Newark colleges.

-The School of Law – Newark and the School of Criminal Justice share a single building, the Center for Law and Justice (CLJ)(123 Washington Street), which also is home to the law library and the criminal justice library.
-Also located in CLJ are the Police Institute, the Division of Global Affairs, the Office of the Chancellor.
-On the lower level you'll also find the Center for Law and Justice Cafe, which serves a variety of hot and cold beverages, sandwiches, salads and homemade soups.
+The Rutgers Law School and the School of Criminal Justice share a single building, the Center for Law and Justice (CLJ), 123 Washington Street, which also is home to the law library and the criminal justice library.
+Also located in CLJ are the Police Institute, the Office of the Chancellor, and the Due Process television program.
+On the lower level you'll also find the Center for Law and Justice Cafe.

 If you're unsure which office to contact, or have any other question about the campus, call: Campus Information Center